devsarahgeo/Spotify-Ad-Revenue-and-Financial-Analytics/README.md

 <img width="1419" height="804" alt="Screenshot 2026-03-20 at 1 48 06 PM" src="https://github.com/user-attachments/assets/e01ed52e-fc65-4d96-9f24-71a2718a3f08" />

-Different charts to see content names performing well by revenue and gross profit
+Charts to see which content names are performing well by revenue and gross profit.

 **Filtered by podcast:**